Oleksandr Korniychuk: Second World War

+Later life and career

-Korniychuk joined the higher ranks of the Ukrainian and Soviet political nomenclature.
-He was a member of the Communist Party’s Central committees (USSR - 1949-1972, UkrSSR - 1952-1972), a Supreme Soviet of the Soviet Union deputy (1937-1972), the first deputy of the UkrSSR Prime Minister (1953-1954), the Chairman of the Ukrainian parliament (in 1947-1953, 1959-1972).
+In the late 1940s, Korniychuk joined the higher ranks of the Ukrainian and Soviet political nomenclature.
+He was a member of the Communist Party’s Central committees (USSR - 1949–1972, UkrSSR - 1952–1972), a Supreme Soviet of the Soviet Union deputy (1937–1972), the first deputy of the UkrSSR Prime Minister (1953-1954), the Chairman of the Ukrainian parliament (in 1947–1953, 1959–1972).

 Korniychuk received his share of ideological chastising too.
 In 1951 the libretto for Konstantyn Dankevych's opera Bogdan Khmelnitsky he'd written with his wife Wanda Wasilewska met with harsh disapproval from Stalin, who demanded for a lot more of the Ukrainian people's fight against the "Polish oppression" to be shown.
 The pair added several scenes, making a point to emphasize the "historical roots of the Russian-Ukrainian friendship," and the opera was premiered in 1953.
 In 1954 Korniychuk's play Wings, satirizing the style of local party officials' leadership, outraged some members of the USSR CP Central Committee.
 Khrushchev had to intervene, allegedly saying: "The Tsar hadn't banned Gogol's Revizor, how can we then ban Korneychuk's Wings?"

 Korniychuk's works of the 1960s showed less ideological fervour and more psychological depth, dealing with the Soviet people's moral dilemmas in the post-War Soviet Russia.

 Olexandr Korniychuk died on 14 May 1972 in Kiev.
 He was buried at the Baikove Cemetery.

 There is a street in Moscow named after Korniychuk (1976).